phfaist/bibolamazi/README.md

 filters is:

     > bibolamazi --list-filters

     List of available filters:
     --------------------------

       arxiv         ArXiv clean-up filter: normalizes the way each biblographic entry refers to arXiv IDs.
+      citearxiv     Filter that fills BibTeX files with relevant entries to cite with \cite{1211.1037}
-      duplicates    Filter that detects duplicate entries and produces rules to make one entry an alias of the other. url           Remove or add URLs from entries according to given rules, e.g. whether DOI or ArXiv ID are present nameinitials  Name Initials filter: Turn full first names into only initials for all entries.
-      fixes         Fixes filter: perform some various known fixes for bibtex entries
+      duplicates    Filter that detects duplicate entries and produces rules to make one entry an alias of the other. fixes         Fixes filter: perform some various known fixes for bibtex entries
+      nameinitials  Name Initials filter: Turn full first names into only initials for all entries.
-      orderentries  Order bibliographic entries in bibtex file
+      orderentries  Order bibliographic entries in bibtex file url           Remove or add URLs from entries according to given rules, e.g. whether DOI or ArXiv ID are present

     --------------------------

-    Use  bibolamazi --help <filter>  for more information about each filter and its options.
+    Use  bibolamazi --help <filter>  for more information about a specific filter and its options.